310. Assessing for Eligibility

 Informed Consent Requirements to Assess Eligibility

-When a researcher will obtain information or biospecimens for the purposes of screening, recruiting, or determining the eligibility of prospective subjects in a research project, the researcher may do so without obtaining informed consent if either of the following conditions are met:
+When a researcher will obtain information or biospecimens for the purposes of screening, recruiting, or determining the eligibility of prospective participants in a research project, the researcher may do so without obtaining informed consent if either of the following conditions are met:

 - The information is obtained through oral or written communication with the prospective participant.